 Hooke made just four observations before managing to accidently break the object glass bringing his investigation to a premature end.
 It was possibly Hook’s suggestion of using a well that lead to the construction of Flamsteed’s Well telescope at Greenwich

-An extremely rare engraving by Francis Place after Robert Thacker c.1676, of which a late Victorian copy (of regrettably poor quality) is reproduced to the right, shows a lined shaft, cutting through about 75 feet of upper strata before continuing unlined 25 feet into the chalk below where its diameter widens.
+An extremely rare etching by Francis Place after Robert Thacker c.1677, of which a late Victorian copy (of regrettably poor quality) is reproduced to the right, shows a lined shaft, cutting through about 75 feet of upper strata before continuing unlined 25 feet into the chalk below where its diameter widens.
 A spiral staircase of what appear to be wooden steps leads down to where Flamsteed is shown lying on his back looking into the eyepiece.
 The shaft is topped by a hexagonal cupola.
 The telescope itself consisted of an object glass (OG) which was slotted into one of several recesses in the wall.
 A plumb-line extended from the lens down to the base of the shaft.
 This defined the zenith.
 The engraving shows it to be encased (or partially encased in a wooden tube) which can be seen running down the right-hand side of the shaft.
 Details of the eyepiece are obscure.
 Maunder interpreted the Place etching in 1903 as showing the eyepieces forming the plumb-bob .
 Howse (1975) supposes it to have been a lens of 8-inch focus that Flamsteed used to measure the focal length of the OG before mounting it.
 The telescope appears to have failed to work, as only two observations are recorded.
 They were made in 1679.
 There seem to have been several contributory factors to the telescope’s abandonment.
 One was the poor quality of the OG (see below).
 Another may have been the difficulty of getting the plumb-line to come to rest.
 James Hodgson (Flamsteed’s later Assistant) attributed it to ‘the damp of the place’.
-Laurie (1956) and Howse (1975) both carried our in depth investigations of Flamsteed’s correspondence and writings and should be consulted for further details of the telescopes use and construction (links and references below).
+Laurie (1956) and Howse (1975) both carried out in depth investigations of Flamsteed’s correspondence and writings, and should be consulted for further details of the telescopes use and construction (links and references below).

 The date of the well’s creation is unknown.
 It lay outside the domain of the original Observatory, roughly 25 metres to the east of where Flamsteed was to subsequently mount his Mural Arc.
 No evidence has ever been unearthed that it was dug for Flamsteed, leading to the supposition that it was either a remnant from Greenwich Castle or perhaps a naturally occurring denehole comparable to other natural shafts in the Blackheath vicinity.
 The underlying geology is a mix of sand and pebbles overlying chalk.
 The shaft was probably filled in during Flamsteed’s time and the brick/stone cupola demolished, its location becoming rapidly forgotten.

 As well as the engraving mentioned above, Francis Place produced eleven others related to the Observatory and its instruments.
 The cupola is visible in two of these (one is a view looking towards the Observatory with London in the distance, the other, a view looking eastwards from the Octagon Room).
 The position of the well is shown on an engraved plan titled Ichnographia that was produced as part of the series.
 On the engraving reproduced at the top of the page, it is stated that the well is 100 feet deep.
 On the plan it is stated as 120 feet.
-Measurements made with a barometer in on 20 February 1679 lead Laurie (1956) to infer a depth of 130 feet.
+Measurements made with a barometer on 20 February 1679 lead Laurie (1956) to infer a depth of 130 feet.
 As well as the uncertainty over the well’s depth, there was also historic uncertainty about the well’s location.
 Place’s Ichnographia showed it in a different place to a hand drawn plan by Flamsteed that is preserved in the Observatory archives at Cambridge (click here to read more about the plans).
 Flamsteed’s manuscript observations and correspondence were removed from the Observatory following his death in 1719.
 By the time they were eventually reacquired in 1771, all traces of the well had been obliterated.The well resurfaced briefly in about 1790 when following an enlargement of the Observatory site to the east, it was stumbled across by workment at the junction of the new boundary walls that were being erected in the south-east corner.
 This was not recorded in the Observatory’s records.
 The fact only came to light in 1839 when following his appointment as Astronomer Royal, Airy set about recording the earlier history of the Observatory.
 The information came from Maskelyne’s daughter Margaret, who informed him that the workmen had built over the well as soon as they discovered it without informing anyone of its presence until later (RGO6/44/18).
 This lead Airy to the view that the well was most probabally in the position Flamsteed had indicated on his manuscript plan.
 Airy included its position on the plan of the Observatory that he published in 1847.
 When he updated the plan for publication in 1863, he also marked as a possible alternative the position shown in Place’s Ichnographia.

 A subsidence that occurred in the vicinity of the wall in 1881, further convinced Airy that Flamsteed’s manuscript plan showed the well’s correct location.